ybruce61414/Cryptography/DES/README.md

-# DES Implementation in Pure Python
+# DES Implementation in Python
 This is my pure python implementation of  DES 64-bit encryption algorithm in ECB and CBC modes.
 For the sake of simplicity, we divide it into four sections written as modules and ultimately combine them into [one](https://github.com/ybruce61414/Cryptography/blob/master/DES/DES_final.ipynb).

 1. Sub-key generation